-- Derivative instruments are measured at fair value. - Financial instruments at fair value through profit or loss are measured at fair value - Available-for-sale financial instruments are measured at fair value.

-(c) Presentation Currency
+- Derivative instruments are measured at fair value. - Financial instruments at fair value through profit or loss are measured at fair value. - Available-for-sale financial instruments are measured at fair value. - (c) Presentation Currency

-The consolidated financial statements are presented in nuevos soles (S/.) under SBS standards.
+The consolidated financial statements are presented in nuevos soles (S/.) under SBS standards, which is the functional and presentation currency of the Bank.
 Financial information is presented in nuevos soles (S/.) and has been rounded to the nearest thousand (S/.
 000), except as otherwise indicated.